Student Parent Handbook

 California Education Code Section 48925 (d) defines suspension as removal of a pupil from ongoing instruction for adjustment purposes.
 A student may be suspended for no more than five consecutive school days.
 California Education Code Section 48925 (b) defines expulsion as the removal of a pupil from (1) the immediate supervision and control, or (2) the general supervision, of school personnel.
 In LAUSD, the Student Discipline and Expulsion Support (SDES) Unit is charged with ensuring that students recommended for expulsion are afforded a fair and impartial hearing and all due process rights.

-The first bell rings at 7:38 AM and students need to be in their seat in Homeroom before the second bell at 7:45 AM.
-The remaining bell schedule has four (4) minute passing periods between classes.
+The first bell rings at 8:10 AM and students need to be in their seat before the second bell rings at 8:15 AM.
+The remaining bell schedule has four (5) minute passing periods between classes.
 Students are expected to be in their classrooms and seated when the tardy bell rings.
 Students in PE class are expected to be inside the locker room.
-Students who are late without a written excuse will be marked as an unexcused “Tardy” and consequences include a call home, detention, and/or campus beautification.
-Excessive tardiness may result in various interventions.
+Students who are late without a written excuse will be marked as an unexcused “Tardy” and excessive tardiness may result in various interventions.

 Students may use the main office telephone in case of an emergency.
 They must have permission from office staff prior to using the telephone.